 At the end of REM stage, you wake up for a brief period and start another sleep cycle again.

-Sleep researchers tell us that we need roughly one hour of sleep for every two hours we are awake.
+Sleep researchers tell us we need roughly one hour of sleep for every two hours we are awake.
 National Sleep Foundation recommends these sleep guidelines for adults:

 - 7 to 9 hours for young adults and adults